fbpx For PhD fellows | The Oslo School of Architecture and Design

 Press release

 The Information Department will write a news story on the dissertation, based on information from you.
 In addition, information about the disputation on the website of AHO (calendar) will be published.
-Necessary information for a news item written for a general audience, in Norwegian (and possibly English), is a brief presentation of the topic in the dissertation and the most important findings / conclusions.
+Necessary information for a news item written for a general audience, in Norwegian (and possibly English), is a brief presentation of the topic in the dissertation and the most important findings/conclusions.

-Electronic archiving of thesis
+Electronic archiving of the thesis

 Disputation